 MORTGAGE SERVICING TRANSFER NOTICE.

 Timing.
-The Credit Union purchasing the servicing rights of a covered mortgage are required to mail or deliver required disclosures on or before the 30th calendar day following the date of transfer.
+The Credit Union purchasing the servicing rights of a covered mortgage is required to mail or deliver required disclosures on or before the 30th calendar day following the date of transfer.

 Content of Disclosure.
-The disclosure should identify the mortgage loan that was sold, assigned or otherwise transferred, in addition to the below:
+The disclosure should identify the mortgage loan that was sold, assigned, or otherwise transferred, in addition to the following:

 The name, address, and telephone number of the Credit Union;